makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 * FastText is a derivative of Word2vec, also incorporating sub-word
 * GloVe trains word vectors directly on a word co-occurrence matrix
 * Somewhat similar, SVD-PPMI (Levy+ 2015)
-* we rely on [embedding models pre]trained on very large corpora
+* we rely on embedding models pretrained on very large corpora
   * SGNS model trained on the Google News corpus 2 (Google), the
   * FastText model trained on Common Crawl 3 (Common), as well as the
   * FastText models for a wide range of languages trained on the Wikipedias